Orange County, CA · Charleston, SC

 No anesthesia.

-Professional dental cleanings — above and below the gum line — for dogs and cats.
+Professional dental cleanings for dogs and cats — every visible surface, down to the gum margin.
 A gentle, holistic process refined over two decades.

 $29 only if your pet isn't a candidate